the-programmers-hangout/website/src/content/spotlights/what-is-react.md

 ```

 The Button component above will have all the properties and attributes of a standard button element along with all the styles you applied to it.
 There are a lot more possibilities.
-Learn more about styled-components on their official website - https://styled-components.com/.
+Learn more about styled-components on their [official website](https://styled-components.com/).

 ### Emotion
 Emotion is another CSS-in-JS library.
 What sets it apart is that it comes in many different "flavors" or packages. @emotion/css is the standard one.
 Example: